 The stunning hand painted wallpaper is by Allyson McDermott and replicates William Morris’ pomegranate wallpaper.
 The curved shelves are shaped around an internal turret.
 The drawers are lined in silver cloth to reduce tarnishing.

 The evocative kitchenette in the basement supports the guest apartment and is designed to be redolent of pantries in a Victorian country house.
 We decided to introduce shelves instead of cupboards to make the space less utilitarian.

 We designed and made the pretty cabinets which discretely house the dishwasher and fridge.
 Again, the cabinets are made of Siberian larch, this time painted in Farrow and Ball Wet Sand.

 The jib doors are designed to be discrete and flush with the walls papered with Robert Kime wallpaper.
 The interiors are made of cedar of Lebanon to deter moths.
 The doors have a timber frame surround which can be removed if necessary, to be repapered in the future.

 The joy of this project was working with a client who had a clear vision of what they wanted to achieve – to invisibly restore a handsome stone-built house that had fallen into disrepair after decades of neglect.

-Working hand in hand with her and her team, we were able to bring the house back to life – bringing atmosphere and authenticity with joinery and cabinetry that is as appropriate to the house as it is useful to a modern family.
+Working hand in hand with an experienced and talented client, her team and alongside architects Radley House Partnership Ltd, we were able to bring the house back to life – bringing atmosphere and authenticity with joinery and cabinetry that is as appropriate to the house as it is useful to a modern family.
 Read more about this phenomenal project in World of Interiors.